Pasoy/ml-projects/NOTES.md

 ## Non-linear Hypothesis
 <img src="https://github.com/Pasoy/ml-projects/blob/master/images/nonlinear_hypothesis.png">

-As the number of features increase, the **number of terms in the hypotheses would also increase**, but there is a **probability of overfitting**.
+As the number of features increase, the **number of terms in the hypothesis would also increase**, but there is a **probability of overfitting**.
 So for highly complex tasks like the ones where one needs to classify objects from images, logistic regression would not perform well.

 e.g. for images of size 100 * 100 pixels if we use all quadratic features, there would be 50 million parameters to learn.
 ```matlab